NNPDF/nnpdf/doc/sphinx/source/tutorials/overfit_metric.rst

 .. _tut_overfit_metric:

 =====================================================================
-Interperting the :math:`\mathcal{R}_O` overfit metric
+Interpreting the :math:`\mathcal{R}_O` overfit metric
 =====================================================================

-One way to define overfitting can be defined through the validation loss used to define the stopping point in the early stopping algorithm.
+One way to define overfitting is through the validation loss used to define the stopping point in the early stopping algorithm.
 Namely, since the validation and training datasets are not fully uncorrelated, a sufficiently efficient setup of hyperparameters may succeed at learning even the validation